aachurin/apistar_peewee/README.md

 **Creating the database tables**

-Before starting you app you will likely need to create the database tables which you can do with the following command:
+Before starting your app you will likely need to create the database tables which you can do with the following command:

 ```bash
 $ apistar create_tables